Providence Sacred Heart Medical Center and Children's Hospital: History

 Sister Joseph of Arimathea, two Sisters of Providence, traveled from Vancouver, Washington, at the end of April 1886 to survey sites where they could establish a hospital in Spokane.
 On May 14, 1886, the Corporation of the Sisters of Providence agreed to build and within days ground was broken and construction under way at a site on the south bank of the Spokane River at Front Street between Browne and Bernard in what was then known as Spokane Falls.
 When the cornerstone was being blessed on July 2, 1886 (the feast of the Sacred Heart), the bishop of Nisqually, Aegidius Junger, asked for the name of the hospital.
 As no name had been received from the General Administration in Montreal at that point, the sisters had no name to give.
 The hospital received its name when a priest piped in: "It will be Sacred Heart Hospital."

 The hospital formally opened on January 27, 1887, but the sisters received their first patient, a blacksmith by the name of John Cox, on January 15.
 Three days after his admittance, Mr. Cox also became the hospital's first death.
 As Spokane's population grew, so too did the number of sick, injured, and poor: the sisters’ works were quickly outgrowing the original building so a new wing was added in 1889.

 Sacred Heart was the region's first hospital, a 31-bed, wood-framed structure built along the Spokane River where the Spokane Convention Center now stands.
 It quickly outgrew its first location and in 1910, it was moved (as well as expanded) to its current location on Spokane's South Hill.

 The present Sacred Heart Medical Center's nine-story patient tower was built in 1971.
 By 1984 the new East addition housed psychiatric, outpatient, radiology, and pediatric surgery services.
 More recent campus developments include the Spokane Heart Institute (1991), the expansion of the Sacred Heart Doctor's Building (1993), and Emilie Court, an assisted living facility (2000).
 Responding to requests from the medical community, and supported by the community leaders and families, Sacred Heart Children's Hospital, the region's first full-service Children's Hospital opened in 2003.
 The fall of 2004 saw the opening of the Women's Health Center and Surgery Center, West Tower addition.
 A special pathogens unit was constructed in 2015 in the east addition with federal funding to host people with highly infectious diseases.

-With the outbreak of the COVID-19 pandemic in early 2020, Providence Sacred Heart Medical Center was one of the first hospitals to receive COVID-19 pateints due to its Special Pathogens Unit.
-Established in 2015, as one of 10 regional treatment facilities for the National Emerging Special Pathogens Training and Education Center (NETEC).
+With the outbreak of the COVID-19 pandemic in early 2020, Providence Sacred Heart Medical Center was one of the first hospitals to receive COVID-19 patients due to its Special Pathogens Unit.
+The unit was established in 2015 as one of 10 regional treatment facilities for the National Emerging Special Pathogens Training and Education Center (NETEC).